Threebuddies/GregCraft/README.md

 - Hunger does not regen
 - Change gamemode of player to spectate on death
 - Paper heals self
+- Stick heals other players

 TO DO

-- Rose paste heals other players
 - String is a claymore
 - Set teams automatically on game start